NC high school basketball player dies at Nike Event

 Davis says paramedics did chest compressions on the court before Hampton was taken to the hospital where he was pronounced dead.

-The 17-year-old played went to private Liberty Heights school in Charlotte and was scheduled to graduate high school next year.
+The 17-year-old went to Liberty Heights school in Charlotte and was scheduled to graduate high school next year.

 Davis says Hampton's team wants to play their final two games Sunday in honor of their teammate.